Ministers are to consult on plans for a register of lobbyists according to government sources.

 "In the wake of the Adam Werritty and Atlantic Bridge activities it is now essential we have greater transparency.

-"The government should bring forward as a matter of urgency plans for a compulsory register of lobbyists with records being kept of meetings between lobbyists and ministers."'Virtue of openness'
+"The government should bring forward as a matter of urgency plans for a compulsory register of lobbyists with records being kept of meetings between lobbyists and ministers."

 International Development Secretary Andrew Mitchell said the prime minister and the cabinet secretary would look at what lessons could be learned.